Framework opens preorders for $1,000 repairable and upgradeable laptop

 Configurations

-- Base (starting at $1,000) unit comes with a i5-1135G7 processor (8M Cache, up to 4.20GHz) 8GB DDR4, 256GB NVMe SSD, Wi-Fi 6 Windows 10 Home.
+- Base (starting at $1,000) unit — Comes with a i5-1135G7 processor (8M Cache, up to 4.20GHz) 8GB DDR4, 256GB NVMe SSD, Wi-Fi 6 Windows 10 Home.

 - Performance (starting at $1,400) — Twice the memory and storage and a faster CPU for heavy-duty multitasking.
 It has a i7-1165G7 (12M Cache, up to 4.70GHz) processor, 16GB DDR4, 512GB NVMe SSD, Wi-Fi 6, and Windows 10 Home.

-- Professional (starting at $2,000) – Even more memory and storage, plus enterprise management functionality.
-It has a i7-1185G7 (12M Cache, up to 4.80GHz) processor, 32GB DDR4, 1TB NVMe SSD, Wi-Fi 6 vPro, and Windows 10 Pro
+- Professional (starting at $2,000) — Even more memory and storage, plus enterprise management functionality.
+It has a i7-1185G7 (12M Cache, up to 4.80GHz) processor, 32GB DDR4, 1TB NVMe SSD, Wi-Fi 6 vPro, and Windows 10 Pro.

 To make preordering easy, the company will only be taking a fully refundable $100 deposit at the time of order.
-It will give you a heads up when it is preparing to ship the system and then collect the balance of the order.
+It will give you a heads-up when it is preparing to ship the system and then collect the balance of the order.
 It also offers a 30-day return guarantee.

 The company is opening preorders in the U.S. today, with Canada coming in the next few weeks.
 It will take orders in additional countries in Asia and Europe before the end of the year, and you can sign up to get notified when it is available in your region.
-The company was founded in January 2020, though Patel had spend time at places such as Oculus, Apple, and Facebook.
+The company was founded in January 2020, after Patel had spent time at places such as Oculus, Apple, and Facebook.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: